-The most likely cause for eczema has to do with hereditary factors but fortunately there are solutions.
-The best eczema lotion for babies include both moisturizing ingredients such as cocoa butter as well as calming ingredients like beeswax or chamomile.
+The most likely cause for eczema has to do with hereditary factors but fortunately, there are solutions.
+The best eczema lotion for babies includes both moisturizing ingredients such as cocoa butter as well as calming ingredients like beeswax or chamomile.

 Going Organic and Natural

 You may be wondering at this point if your best bet is to go with a lotion that is natural and or organic.
 In general, organic and natural products are safer and healthier for babies’ skin than traditional products with synthetic ingredients.
 That said, it’s important to still do your homework and make sure you choose a lotion with optimal ingredients.